ryanmasondavies/Inline/README.md

 Inline aims to make it easier to create testing frameworks which integrate with Xcode, allowing developers to test any way they want.

-It presents a powerful and extendable structure for running tests with SenTestingKit.

 Test classes must subclass `INLSenTestCase` rather than `SenTestCase`, and return an array of tests:

 ```